Hunter-Kingsley/CMPM-121-3CG/README.md

 - Flyweight pattern used to compartmentalize card values and reduce clutter
 - Event Queue used to stagger card reveals and actions so the entire turn doesn't happen in a single frame
 - Subclass Sandbox used to streamline card effect implementation
-- State used to track whether the card can or cannot be grabbed
+- State Pattern used to track whether the card can or cannot be grabbed
+- Command Pattern used to not duplicate code for the AI players
 - TODO: Observer used to display the current hovered card's title and description

 ## People who helped